cosmouser/cirrup/README.md

 ## Usage

-After filling out your config.toml, run cirrup without any arguments `./cirrup` to initialize the caching database.
-Then, make sure to start cirrup with the -load flag `./cirrup -load` to use the existing cache.
-If you run cirrup without the -load flag, it will truncate cache.db and recreate it.
+After filling out your config.toml, run `./cirrup -h` to see the usage.